johnstonskj/datalog-specs/book/src/vnd_datalog_text/abstract.md

-# Datalog Text Representation
+# DATALOG-TEXT: Datalog Text Representation

-## Version: XX March 2022 (Draft)
+## Version: 1.0, XX March 2022 (Draft)

-Please check the [errata](z_errata.md) for any errors or issues reported since publication.
+Please check the [§&nbsp;Errata](z_errata.md) for any errors or issues reported since publication.

 The English version of this specification is the only normative version.
-Non-normative [translations](z_translations.md) may also be available.
+Non-normative [§&nbsp;Translations](z_translations.md) may also be available.

 -----

 ## Abstract

 This document defines a standard textual representation of a Datalog program.
-This allows a program to be completely written in a compact and natural text form, with abbreviations for common usage patterns and data-types.
+This representation is based upon commonly used representations for programs and adds processing instructions and explicit Unicode support.
+The term **DATALOG-TEXT** SHALL BE used to reference this specification in this document and others that reference it.

 ## Status of This Document